jimwhite/jdk7-introspector/README.md

 If this doesn't work for you, I will answer emails when I can but I cannot debug your system for you.
-I am however a consultant with a fair bit of experience with concurrency issue and so if you need professional help then I may be able to help you.
+I am however a consultant with a fair bit of experience with concurrency issues and so if you need professional help then I may be able to help you.

 Jim White <mailto:james.paul.white@gmail.com>